We understand that many times, a student’s choice to go abroad is made possible thanks to the support of his or her parents.

 Students are also asked to list two emergency contacts in their pre-arrival forms.

 Medical and travel insurance is not included in the tuition fee.
 It is highly recommended that students consult with the insurance company to obtain medical coverage during their travels to and stay in Cuba.

 Please consult the following link for updates on visas and flights for U.S. students here.

 It is highly recommended that students consult updated Cuba guidebooks and/or the consulates or embassies in their respective countries for additional travel information.

-ROOSTERGNN Global News Network (RGNN.org) and its Academy, non-profit solidarity organizations, support hands-on education and training for the next generation of communicators.
+ROOSTERGNN Global News Network (RGNN.org) and its Academy are non-profit organizations that support hands-on education of the next generation of journalism and communications professionals.

 Thanks to the support of our benefactors, we are offering need-based scholarships and financial aid for our RGNN Academy programs.
 We hope that this need-based funding policy will allow talented students, who otherwise would not have the financial means to afford the full tuition fee, to participate in our RGNN Academy programs.